Cevelop/cevelop/README.md

 This is expected, so DON'T PANIC!
 In the *Project Explorer* navigate the tree structure to either:

-* Plug-ins -> Plug-InsProject -> releng -> com.cevelop.target.master
+* Cevelop -> CevelopProject -> releng -> com.cevelop.target.master

 or

-* Plug-ins -> Plug-InsProject -> releng -> com.cevelop.target.develop
+* Cevelop -> CevelopProject -> releng -> com.cevelop.target.develop

 depending on your currently checked-out branch.
 Open the contained `.target` file, and in the newly opened editor click *Set as Active Target Platform*.